TimKam/wasp-cloud-course/README.md

 docker run -ti --rm --network=$NETWORK -v <script path>:/scripts spark-submit:2.3.1 /bin/bash
 ```

-where NETWORK is the docker network to which the containers are connected and `<script path>` is where the "executables" are.
+where `NETWORK` is the Docker network to which the containers are connected and `<script path>` is where the *executables* are.
 Find out the network with `docker network ls`.

 ## Analysis